 From Brazil to New York City, Beleza Natural Institute is raising the bar in the natural hair industry by creating a new way to maintain your natural mane.
 Beleza Natural was founded by two curly-haired Afro-Latinas — Leila Velez and Zica Assis during a time where it was a struggle for these women to find hair services that provided the proper treatment of curly hair textures.
 An even bigger struggle was trying to find the right products.
 Trial and error as well as experiencing a lack of products is something that we can all relate to when it comes to maintaining our hair, right?

 Leila and Zica decided to create their own products and services; 25 years later, Beleza Natural Institute was born.
-Together, they partnered with Columbia University and Brasilia Federal University to improve the treatment and styling process to various hair textures, create profound studies about curly hair and its biochemical structure, and understand the difference between curly, wavy, and coily hair textures.
+Together, they partnered with Columbia University and Brasilia Federal University to improve the treatment and styling process of various hair textures, create profound studies about curly hair and its biochemical structure, and understand the difference between curly, wavy, and coily hair textures.

-Most of us are used to seeing our hair textures broken down by letters and numbers like 3B or 4C, but the institute takes a different approach with classifying their products.
+Most of us are used to seeing our hair textures broken down by letters and numbers like 3B or 4C, but the institute takes a different approach to classifying their products.
 They classify their products by curl, wavy, and kinky, and use all raw ingredients along with the highest quality water they can find.
 As a part of their "new natural" approach, they also create achievable hair goals that protect your crown and your self-esteem.

 Brianna Rohlehr Photography